eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 </div>

 # HLASM Language Support
 HLASM Language Support is an extension that supports the High Level Assembler language.
-It provides code completion, highlighting and navigation features, shows mistakes in the source, and lets you trace how the conditional assembly is evaluated with a modern debugging experience.
+It provides code completion, highlighting and navigation features, shows mistakes in the source, and enables you to trace how the conditional assembly is evaluated with a modern debugging experience.

 HLASM Language Support is also part of [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack), an all-round package that offers a modern experience for mainframe application developers, including extensions for language support, data editing, testing, and source code management.